Rashidcodes0/geo-guide/README.md

 # Feedback and Support
 We welcome any feedback or suggestions you may have about the website.
 If you encounter any issues or need support, please don't hesitate to contact  at <abdirashid16112@gmail.com .>

+# Author
+Fruitify was developed by <Abdirashid Noor>.

+# License
+Geo Guide is licensed under the MIT License.
+You can find the license text in the LICENSE file.